dgroomes/my-software/README.md

        brew install bash-completion@2
        ```
      * See additional information in `bash/BASH_COMPLETION.md`.
-     * Run the `bash/sync-homebrew-managed-bash-completions.pl` script whenever you install a HomeBrew package that comes with completion
+     * Run the `bash/sync-homebrew-managed-bash-completions.pl` script whenever you install a Homebrew package that comes with completion
        scripts.
 For more information, read the notes in that script.
 11. Install [Atuin](https://github.com/atuinsh/atuin)
      * I'm in the "kicking the tires" phase with Atuin.
 It's been popular for a few years and is getting even more refined.